DBCDK/bibliotekdk-next-frontend/README.md

 - **PORT**
 Port on which Next.js runs.
 Default is 3000.
 - **STORYBOOK_PORT**
 Port on which storybook runs.
-Defaults is 4000.
+Default is 4000.
+- **USE_FIXED_SESSION_ID**
+Set to false in production.
+When set to true, the session id is set to "test", when collecting data.
+This allow AI to remove entries with session_id=test.
+Default is true.
 - **NEXT_PUBLIC_API_URL**
 URL to the GraphQL API.
-Defaults is http://bibliotekdk-next-api-1.frontend-staging.svc.cloud.dbc.dk/graphql.
+Default is http://bibliotekdk-next-api-1.frontend-staging.svc.cloud.dbc.dk/graphql.
 - **API_TIMEOUT_MS**
 Time in ms for how long the Next.js server should wait for data when doing server side rendering.
-Defaults is 150.
+Default is 150.